LordGedelicious/Implementing-VNS-Metaheuristic-Algorithm-with-Python/README.md

 Two ways to run the program:
 1. Using Batch File
-..* Edit the run.bat file.
++ Edit the run.bat file.
-..* The run.bat file has the following structure:
++ The run.bat file has the following structure:
 ```
 @echo off
 <path to the python.exe> <path to the Main.py file in the src folder>
 pause
 ```
-..* Change the path to the python.exe and Main.py to the path of the files in your system ..* Double click the run.bat file in the file explorer ..* Input necessary information about the system
++ Change the path to the python.exe and Main.py to the path of the files in your system
++ Double click the run.bat file in the file explorer
++ Input necessary information about the system
-..* Run the program as the prompt says
++ Run the program as the prompt says

 2. Using Manual Python Script Manually
-..* Open the src folder inside the main folder
++ Open the src folder inside the main folder
-..* Open Terminal
++ Open Terminal on that directory
-..* Type and run `py Main.py`
++ Type and run `py Main.py`
-..* Input necessary information about the system
++ Input necessary information about the system
-..* Run the program as the prompt says
++ Run the program as the prompt says

 ## Programmer
 - <a href = "https://github.com/LordGedelicious">Gede Prasidha Bhawarnawa (13520004)</a>